 Wipe often with warm sudsy water and a soft cloth or sponge.

-The glass fray may be remove for cleaning.
-Wash by hand in mild detergent or in dishwasher.
+The glass tray may be removed for cleaning.
+Wash by hand in mild detergent or in a dishwasher.
 Do not operate the microwave oven when the glass tray is removed for cleaning.

 For stubborn soil, boil a cup of water in the oven for 2 or 3 minutes.
-Steam will soften the soil
+Steam will soften the soil.

-Be sure to keep the areas clean where the door and oven frame touch when closed.
-Use only mild, non-abrasive soaps or detergents applied with a sponge or soft cloth when cleaning surfaces of door and oven that come together.
+Be sure to clean the surfaces where the door and oven frame touch when closed.
+When cleaning surfaces, use only mild, non-abrasive soaps or detergents applied with a sponge or soft cloth.
 Rinse well.